iurnah/ruihan.org/docs/leetcode/array/notes.md

 ### Type of subarray problem

-* Find a subarray fulfill certain propertie, i.e maximum size subarray, [Longest Substring with At Most Two Distinct Characters](#longest-substring-with-at-most-two-distinct-characters)
+* Find a subarray that fulfills a certain property, i.e maximum size subarray, [Longest Substring with At Most Two Distinct Characters](#longest-substring-with-at-most-two-distinct-characters)
     1. Use map or two pointer to solve the problem.
 * Split into subarrays that fulfill certain properties, i.e. sum greater than k.